-Yarn construction (the way in which the fabric is spun or woven) is extremely important in the sagging resistance of a fabric.
+Yarn construction (how the fabric is spun or woven) is extremely important in the sagging resistance of a fabric.
 There are some yarns whose presence or absence in a fabric will determine the risk of sagging.

 Fabrics that are 100% or a high percentage of polyester are almost immune to sagging.
 Experience has shown that fabrics with at least 60% polyester are good performers as long as the remainder of the fabric content is not rayon or nylon.

-Polyolefin’s and many natural fabrics, i.e. silk, wool, cotton are good performers but will usually require treatment with acrylic backing to stabilize the yarns and counteract sagging.
+Polyolefin’s and many natural fabrics, i.e. silk, wool are good performers but will usually require treatment with a backing to stabilize the yarns and counteract sagging.

-Blended fabrics that contain more that 20% nylon or rayon should be avoided.
+Blended fabrics that contain more than 20% nylon or rayon should be avoided.